World Cup favorites spared tough groups in Russia

-MOSCOW (Reuters) - The favorites to win next year’s World Cup in Russia were given a fairly straightforward path to the last 16 with the coaches of Germany, Brazil, France, Argentina and Spain among those likely to feel relaxed after Friday’s draw.
+MOSCOW (Reuters) - The favorites to win next year’s World Cup in Russia were given navigable paths to the last 16 with the coaches of Germany, Brazil, Argentina and Spain having reason to feel reasonably optimistic after Friday’s draw.

-Hosts Russia, despite being the lowest-ranked of the 32 nations taking part, were also breathing a sigh of relief, after learning they will open the tournament against Saudi Arabia before facing Egypt and Uruguay.
+Even hosts Russia, the lowest-ranked of the 32 nations taking part, breathed a sigh of relief after learning they will open the 21st edition of the tournament against Saudi Arabia before tackling Egypt and Uruguay in Group A.

 Holders Germany will open their bid for a fifth title against dark horses Mexico, with Sweden, conquerors of Italy in last month’s playoffs, and South Korea also in Group F.

-Ever-present five-times champions Brazil, who will be playing in their 21st World Cup, have Switzerland, Costa Rica and Serbia for company in Group E while Argentina face an intriguing opening match against debutants Iceland in Group D.
+Ever-present five-times champions Brazil, have Switzerland, Costa Rica and Serbia for company in Group E while Argentina face an intriguing opener against debutants Iceland in Group D.

+While there was no obvious ‘Group of Death’ France were handed some tricky fixtures with 10th-ranked Peru, back after a 36-year absence, Denmark and Australia in Group C.

-The standout match in the opening group games will be European champions Portugal against 2010 world champions Spain, who will be anxious to make up for their flop in 2014.
+The standout group match will be European champions Portugal against 2010 world champions Spain, although with Morocco and Iran also in Group B they both should progress.

-Panama, the other nation preparing for a first World Cup adventure, were drawn in Group G with Belgium, England and Tunisia.
-England were drawn out by Argentina great Diego Maradona, famous for his ‘Hand of God’ goal against them.

-France, winners in 1998, face Australia in their Group C opener, with Peru and Denmark making up a testing section.
+England, who have made next to no impression at the last two World Cups, will face fifth-ranked Belgium in Group G after they have played Tunisia and first-time qualifiers Panama.

+Diego Maradona, whose infamous ‘Hand of God’ goal for Argentina helped eliminate England in 1986, the last time the south American side won the trophy, drew England’s ball out of the bowl in a draw ceremony featuring several former greats.

+“He’s good with his hands,” quipped draw host Gary Lineker, who played in that match in Mexico.

-Seven years after Russia won the vote to host the tournament for the first time, coaches and officials from all the qualifiers, assembled in the State Kremlin Palace to learn their fate in a quickfire draw attended by President Vladimir Putin.
+Seven years after Russia won the vote to host the tournament for the first time, coaches and officials from the qualifiers, assembled in the State Kremlin Palace to learn their fate in a lavish draw attended by President Vladimir Putin.

 “The most coveted trophy will be won by the team showing the most resilience,” Putin said shortly before Russia manager Stanislav Cherchesov learned who his side would face.